rspcunningham/fpm-py/README.md

 More information about Fourier ptychography can be found [here](https://en.wikipedia.org/wiki/Fourier_ptychography).

 This library implements the Fourier ptychography technique in python to allow continued research and development.
-Existing implementation are undocumented, unreadable, and in MATLAB :frown:.
+Existing implementation are undocumented, unreadable, and in MATLAB :frowning:.

 ## Structure